-Generally, the steps of SBDD include protein structure preparation, binding site recognition, ligand library preparation, docking and scoring function.
+As one of the best peptide synthesis companies, we know that the steps of SBDD include protein structure preparation, binding site recognition, ligand library preparation, docking, and scoring function.

 2. Deficiency: This design requires a complete and clear three-dimensional structure of the target; it only considers the binding strength of the drug and the receptor, and cannot predict the efficacy of the drug; the speed is slow.